 Can all participant fees be paid in bulk if I travel as a group?

 Each traveler, whether traveling on their own or as part of a group, will have to fill in their ED card and pay individually.
+Since multiple identical payments will be made, please inform the card issuer that you will be conducting multiple identical international and e-commerce transactions.

 Can I request a receipt from AWSS?